MenkeTechnologies/zpwr/README.md

 YCM (vim code completion engine) will source this file (`autocmd filetype * set tags+=~/tags` includes `~/tags`), while providing completion so ZPWR env vars vim code completion in `~/.zpwr/local/.tokens.sh` should work.
 Inside vim `<Space>]` will jump to definition of the tag in the preview window.

 ## zpwr verbs
 Typing `zpwr <tab>` will invoked zsh menucompletion for zpwr verbs/subcommands.
-These subcommands invoke other shell functions passing all args.  `zpwr verbs` will list them all in fzf and then execute selected verbs (fzf multiselection is enabled).  `zpwr verbsedit` puts selected verbs onto command line for editing.
+These subcommands invoke other shell functions passing all args.  `zpwr verbs` will list them all in arb and then execute selected verbs (arb multiselection is enabled).  `zpwr verbsedit` puts selected verbs onto command line for editing.

 ## Man Page -- `man zpwr` and `man zpwrall`
 ZPWR ships two UNIX man pages at `~/.zpwr/man/man1/`.
 Add the directory to your `MANPATH` to view them with the system `man`: